 Manufacturer: Rotaflex, Rue d’ Arcueil 2, Paris, France.

 Other versions: The Rotaflex R1 tripod table lamp was made in several colours and also complete white.
 The original name for this tripod table lamp is R1.
 Probably Rotaflex 1, the first lamp of the company.
 Variations in the base exists.

 The Rotaflex plastic type was invented by Rotaflex together with the French company A.R.P. – L’ Atelier de Recherche Plastique (Plastic Research Workshop).

 Atelier de Recherche Plastique

-The Atelier de Recherche Plastique was founded in 1954 by Pierre Guariche (1926 – 1995), Joseph-André Motte (1925 – 2013) and Michel Mortier (1925 – 2015).
+The company Atelier de Recherche Plastique was founded in 1954 by Pierre Guariche (1926 – 1995), Joseph-André Motte (1925 – 2013) and Michel Mortier (1925 – 2015).
 The three young designers wanted to shake the codes of classicism by drawing new forms to create more accessible furniture and lights.
 All three met while working in the agency of designer Marcel Gascoin.